4.4 Pro Forma Adjustments

 cost in the postcombination period.
 Any incremental postcombination

-expense should be recognized as an adjustment to the pro forma income
+expense should be reflected as a transaction accounting adjustment to

-statement.
-The adjustment would be recognized from the beginning of the
+would be recognized from the beginning of the fiscal year presented over

-fiscal year presented over the remaining vesting period.
-Similarly, any
+the remaining vesting period.
+Similarly, any cash retention awards would

-cash retention awards would be recognized as additional expense over the
+be recognized as additional expense over the required vesting period (if

 4.4.2.1.6 Effects of Additional Financing Arrangements